vldc-hq/backdoor/README.md

 }
 ```

-When run service will read this config and and begin listening on port 8080 for requests.
+When started service will read this config and and begin listening on port 8080 for requests.
 It will handle only requests to `/deploy/{deployment}` paths, where `{deployment}` is one of the deployment names configured in `config.json`.
 In our example above, the only working url would be `/deploy/deploymentname`.
 Then service will check secret token you passed as url value to match the one configured.
 If it matches, then the configured script will be run.
 It should exist in `./scripts` directory (relative to service working dir) and be executable.
 If script's return code is zero, service will return HTTP code 200, otherwise code will be 500.